 As it were, Bechthold Vineyard was "rediscovered" in 2004, and is now sourced by highly regarded producers such as Bonny Doon, Turley Wine Cellars, Onesta Wines, and The Scholium Project (locally, a little of Bechthold's Cinsaut has also been vinified by Michael David Winery, Estate Crush, and most recently, McCay Cellars).

-When Al Bechthold finally got too frail to mount a tractor, the vineyard (still owned by Wanda Woock Bechthold) was put into the hands of Michael David Winery’s Phillips Farms.
-Organic composting and cover cropping has helped to restore the vineyard’s vigor; and all the “dead spots” accumulated over the past century have been filled in with new Cinsaut plants, meticulously watered and babied by hand.
+When Al Bechthold finally got too frail to mount a tractor, the vineyard (still owned by Wanda Woock Bechthold) was put into the hands of Michael David Winery's Phillips Farms on a long term lease.
+Organic composting and cover cropping has helped to restore the vineyard's vigor; and all the "dead spots" accumulated over the past century have been filled in with new Cinsaut plants, meticulously watered and babied by hand.